 Assessment Town Hall Meeting – Wednesday, Dec.
 19th - 6:30 PM to 8:00 PM – East Rockaway Public Library – 477 Atlantic Ave., East Rockaway

 Legislative Meeting - Monday, March 13th, 2017 @ 1:00 PM

-Howard J. Kopel is serving his fourth term as Legislator for the 7th District, which includes Oceanside, Rockville Centre, East Rockaway, Cedarhurst, Woodmere, and parts of Hewlett, Lawrence, Baldwin, Valley Stream and Lynbrook.
-His elections in November 2009, 2011, 2013 and 2015 by substantial and constantly increasing margins signaled the need for change and keeping Nassau County on the right track.
-Well respected by his colleagues, Howard J. Kopel serves as the Majority Whip on the Nassau County Legislature
+Howard J. Kopel is serving his fifth term as Legislator for the 7th District, which includes Oceanside, Rockville Centre, East Rockaway, Cedarhurst, Woodmere, and parts of Hewlett, Lawrence, Baldwin, Valley Stream and Lynbrook.
+His elections in November 2009, 2011, 2013, 2015 and 2017 by substantial and constantly increasing margins signaled the need for change and keeping Nassau County on the right track.
+Well respected by his colleagues, Howard J. Kopel serves as the Deputy Presiding Officer of the Nassau County Legislature

 Mr. Kopel intends to continue his work on changing the flawed Property Assessment system and putting Nassau County's fiscal health in order.
 In the current term, the legislature unanimously passed, and the County executive, the New York State Legislature, and the Governor approved measures conceived and pushed by Mr. Kopel that, cumulatively, will reduce Nassau’s structural deficit by close to $100 million.
 These measures will, over the next 3 years, completely eliminate the constant borrowing by the County for tax refunds, which is the historical source of most County debt.
 This has been termed the biggest structural change in Nassau’s finances ever.